-Relapse is a common concern for individuals in recovery from a substance use disorder and for their friends and family members.
-While relapse is a part of the recovery process for some people, it doesn’t have to be.
-Here are some tips for avoiding relapse as well as information on how to approach the situation if a relapse has occurred.
+Relapse is a common concern for individuals in recovery from a substance use disorder.
+While relapse, or multiple relapses, are recognized as an almost expected or inevitable setback in the recovery journeys of many people, they don’t have to be.
+Here are some tips for avoiding relapse as well as information on how to move forward with your recovery goals if a relapse has occurred.

 A Relapse May Not Be What You Think It Is

 Relapse is a sustained return to problematic substance use behavior.
 What many people label as a relapse could actually be viewed as a lapse—an isolated slip from sobriety from which the individual may be able to get back on track with their previously mapped out course of recovery.
 A lapse isn’t an insignificant event, however, and could be more likely to lead to a full-blown relapse if the individual considers it a point of no return or total recovery failure.1